dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **Instance Attributes**

 - **Unique to each instance**: Defined using `self` inside methods like `__init__`.
-- **Independent value per object**: Changing one doesn't affect others.
+- **Independent value per object**: Changing one doesn’t affect others.

 ### Examples